How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 Roots fully submerged after refilling

-Lower the level again.
-Those exposed upper roots need access to air.
-Full submersion collapses the air gap that makes the Kratky method work in the first place.
-For the complete water top-up rules, read my guide on how often to change hydroponic water — it covers when to top off vs when to do a full reservoir change.
+Lower the level again, because those exposed upper roots need air.
+Full submersion collapses the gap that makes the method work.
+For the complete top-up rules, read how often to change hydroponic water.

 💬 A Word From Sarah

-My first successful Kratky lettuce jar was on a sunny apartment windowsill, and I still remember how surprised I felt when it worked.
-No pump.
-No fancy gear.
+My first successful Kratky lettuce jar sat on a sunny apartment windowsill, and I still remember how surprised I felt when it worked.
+No pump, no fancy gear.
 Just one jar, one seedling, and a setup clear enough to repeat.
-The moment the roots hit the air gap and the plant took off was when I realised this method was different from anything I had tried before.
-If you have been telling yourself that apartment growing is too hard or too limited, start with one jar.
-That little win changes a lot.

 ❓ Frequently Asked Questions